trailofbits/uthenticode/README.md

 Authenticode is Microsoft's code signing technology, designed to allow signing and verification of programs.

-*uthenticode* is a cross-platform reimplementation of the verification side of Authenticode.
+*μthenticode* is a cross-platform reimplementation of the verification side of Authenticode.
 It doesn't attempt to provide the signing side.

 ## Why?